-1.14 Capital funding bids are being made through the WG Invest to Save funding grant and Collaborative Change Programme.
-It is intended that the Invest to Save grant will be repaid to WG over a 10-year period, commencing in 2021-2022, which will be funded through revenue savings generated from the improvements made to the site, increasing productivity and efficiency and a reduction in downtime.
+1.14 Capital funding bids are being made through the Invest to Save funding grant and Collaborative Change Programme.
+It is intended that the Invest to Save grant will be repaid to WG over a 10-year period, commencing in

-1.15 Once fully operational, the annual revenue savings for th estimated as follows: - e service are Reduced overheads (staffing, supervision) £54k Increased recycling rates / quality of materials £10k Reduced maintenance costs £54k Reduced plant and equipment £39k Increased productivity / reduced downtime £56k TOTAL £213k 1.16 Options to provide a regional facility have been explored and discussions have taken place with WRAP who oversee waste operations in Wales on behalf of WG.
-The outcome of the discussions and business case suggested a local plant would reduce transport costs and would provide the most beneficial option over the lifetime of the project.
+2021-2022, which will be funded through revenue savings generated from the improvements made to the site, increased productivity and efficiency and a reduction in downtime.
+1.15 Once fully operational, the annual revenue savings for the service are estimated as follows: - Reduced overheads (staffing, supervision) £54k Increased recycling rates / quality of materials £10k Reduced maintenance costs £54k Reduced plant and equipment £39k Increased productivity / reduced downtime £56k TOTAL £213k